roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

 in hierarchies of models parents sometimes observe children.

 ..
 Important::

    Since version 1.99.1, observers were deeply revised.
-If you have experience with older versions, you will find many changes.
+If you have experience with older versions, you will find many changes, although all changes are backward compatible.
 In particular the usage of name-based notification methods like ``property_<name>_value_change`` is discouraged, but still supported for backward compatibility.
 At the end of this section all discouraged/deprecated features about observers are listed.